The Best Way to Schedule Posts on Instagram: Stories, Feed Posts, and IGTV

 The best type of content to post on Instagram depends on your audience.
 Some examples include:

-• Behind-the-scenes photos.
+• Behind-the-scenes photos

-• Custom graphics.
+• Custom graphics

-• Product tutorials.
+• Product tutorials

-• User-generated content.
+• User-generated content

-• Reposted influencer posts.
+• Reposted influencer posts

-• Recorded or live video.
+• Recorded or live video

 3. Find your optimal posting time

-We’ve briefly touched on the fact that the timing of your scheduled Instagram posts matters.
+We’ve touched on the fact that the timing of your scheduled Instagram posts matters.
 Scheduling content to go out when your audience is online improves your content’s chances of getting seen.

-However, there is no one-size-fits-all approach to optimal times.
 Your audience might be opening the Instagram app when they’re off work, on a lunch break, or relaxing on the weekend.

-The only way to figure out your optimal time is to test it, using automation tools to analyze the success of previous posts.
+The only way to figure out your optimal time is to test it using automation tools to analyze the success of previous posts.

 Once you’ve built up a library of shareable Instagram content, create a unique caption for each image or video.
+There are no best practices for writing an effective Instagram caption.
+Test out the following tactics and report on their success:

-• Using emojis.
+• Using emojis

-• Long versus short captions.
+• Long versus short captions

-• Adding a call to action (CTA) for people to engage.
+• Adding a call to action (CTA) for people to engage

 5. Choose an Instagram scheduler